Membrane Water Treatment Plant project

 The project will involve the construction of a separate 15 MGD treatment train incorporating membrane technology.
 The new membrane treatment train will remove sulfate and bromide from the water and position the City to handle future issues that may arise associated with water quality and quantity.
 The project will expand the existing WTP capacity by adding a 15 MGD parallel membrane treatment train as shown on the following diagram:

-The WTP expansion project will occur adjacent to the existing WTP located at the southwest corner of 13th Avenue South and 4th Street.
+The Membrane Water Treatment Plant will be located adjacent to the existing WTP, at the southwest corner of 13th Avenue South and 4th Street.

 Timeline and financing

-Construction on the WTP expansion project is expected to begin in late summer 2014 and extend over a three year period to complete the project.
+Construction on the Membrane Water Treatment Plant project is currently underway with an expected completion in 2018.
 The project is being financed through City infrastructure sales tax and a grant from the North Dakota State Water Commission.